Don't Miss the Magic of El Yunque Rainforest. Reserve & Pay Later

 - Cons of staying in San Juan: Dining is pricier in the city when compared to other beach towns.
 Beaches have more crowds in comparison to others around the island but are still nice and relaxed with plenty of room on the sand to call your own.
 The water has more waves since San Juan is on the Atlantic Ocean side.
 For calm water and safe swimming head to Escambron, Playita del Condado, Pinegrove Beach in Isla Verde, and La Posita in the nearby town of Loiza.

 - Getting Around: No car is needed, you can get around walking, by renting a bike or taking a taxi.
-Most tour operators depart from San Juan or offer pick at hotel areas.
+Most tour operators depart from San Juan or offer pick-up at hotel areas.

 Old San Juan Tourist District is the cultural hub of Puerto Rico and the most visited place on the island by travelers.
 We recommend you spend at least two days exploring the most impressive landmarks and walking around the colorful streets with shops, and great dining experiences.